All Episodes

 Exactly.

-Was there a moment you said I this this just sucks.
+Was there a moment you said, this just sucks.

 I can't take this.

-Um, but I have a good strong family.
+But I have a good, fast, strong family.

 They were there for me.

-My wife would d drive uh twelve hours uh every week to see me six hours over six hours back.
+My wife would drive 12 hours every week to see me six hours over and six hours back.

-I mean, they the family and faith and believing that you know uh things would turn out in the end because it was not this just wasn't right.
+I mean, the family and faith and believing that things would turn out in the end because this wasn't right.

-But it concerns me because I now see an a Biden administration creating a domestic terrorism unit uh to go after Americans who don't agree with uh with with them on things.
+But it concerns me because I now see a Biden administration creating a domestic terrorism unit to go after Americans who don't agree with them on things.

-This January 6th farce that uh that plays into you know, from the very same people who never recognized Donald Trump's victory and did everything they could to destroy his presidency because they didn't like the fact that he won.
+This January 6th farce that plays into, you know, from the very same people who never recognized Donald Trump's victory and did everything they could to destroy his presidency because they didn't like the fact that he won.

-Uh, you know, so I mean I am concerned about our future.
+So, I mean, I am concerned about our future.

-And uh and I talk about these things in the book because the book is more than just my life in prison.
+And I talk about these things in the book because the book is more than just my life in prison.

-I mean legally talks about the Trump campaign, it talks about some of the important decisions that were made that I was a part of and talks about the Trump administration and what the president was able to accomplish in comparing it to where we are today and why elections make a difference.
+It talks about some of the important decisions that were made that I was a part of and talks about the Trump administration and what the president was able to accomplish and comparing it to where we are today and why elections make a difference.

-And uh, you know, it's so it uh and these are things that I was able to sort of build on when I was in solitary confinement, listening to you and to live in and to uh rush and uh uh uh it it it got me through.
+And, you know, it's so it and these are things that I was able to sort of build on when I was in solitary confinement listening to you and to Levin and to Rush.

 Unbelievable.

-Uh giving us a preview though has been fascinating and and interesting.
+Giving us a preview, though, has been fascinating and interesting.

 Thank you for being with us.